aws-neuron/neuronx-distributed-training/docs/general/config_overview.rst

-You can configure fine-tuning (SFT) or model alignment (DPO/ORPO) through the YAML file, along with parameter-efficient You can configure fine-tuning (SFT) or model alignment (DPO/ORPO) through the YAML file, along with parameter-efficient fine-tuning using LoRA.
+You can configure fine-tuning (SFT) or model alignment (DPO/ORPO) through the YAML file, along with parameter-efficient fine-tuning using LoRA.

 .. code-block:: yaml